Drakkar-Software/OctoBot-Docs/Webhooks/Using-a-webhook-with-OctoBot.md

 send messages to your OctoBot from any website supporting this system.
 <https://www.tradingview.com> is one of them.

-In order to be able to receive the webhook\'s message, OctoBot has to expose an API to the web, for this it uses <https://ngrok.com/> that acts as a secure intermediary between the internet and your OctoBot.
+In order to be able to receive the webhook's message, OctoBot has to expose an API to the web, for this it uses <https://ngrok.com/> that acts as a secure intermediary between the internet and your OctoBot.

-Setting up your OctoBot\'s webhook
+Setting up your OctoBot's webhook
 ----------------------------------

 1. In OctoBot configuration, add the webhook service.